gfh112/Lars/_pages/cv.md

 Service and leadership
 ======
 * Host and organizer of the weekly Astronomy Journal club at the University of Hong Kong (2019-2022)
-* Virtual Lab Instructor and of all 2nd Year physics courses in HKU PHYS 2250, 2255, 2260, and 2265 during online teaching (2020)
+* Virtual Lab Instructor for all of the 2nd Year physics courses in HKU PHYS 2250, 2255, 2260, and 2265 during online teaching (2020)
 * Research consultant on 3 projects made by juniors in my research group (2020-now)
 * Created a <a href="https://gfh112.github.io/Lars/portfolio/Introduction_X-ray_reverberation" target="_blank">video</a> for the Science Expo on Oct 13 2021 in Hong Kong to promote research in physics for the public.
+* Volunteering to play in English for disadvantaged youths, (2024-now)